osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 }
 ```

-The following MQTT dataselection configuration reads Sunday Average Indoor Temperature.
-The timestamp comes from Adapter local time.
-Assume that this JSON was sent to MQTT Topic "Test":
+The following MQTT data selection configuration reads `Sunday Average Indoor Temperature`.
+The timestamp is the Adapter local time.
+The configuration assumes that the JSON was sent to MQTT Topic `"Test"`:

 ```json
 [